Tag Archives: British

 Peeping Tom is a brilliant horror film from 1960 directed by Michael Powell.

-It is a British film and was released the same year as Psycho and they sort of resemble each other as both have a more character-driven villain than many other contemporary horror films.
+It is a British film released the same year as Psycho.
+The two films resemble each other in that both have more character-driven villains than many other contemporary horror films.

 Both feature male killers with a sympathetic (to them) female.